Thermal cycle and polaron formation in structured bosonic environments: A change in the ground state of the super-Ohmic environment

 Taken together, the numerical results suggest a rich, multistage dynamics that are sketched in Fig. \ref{fig:potential_well}.
 Initially and ultra rapidly, the excited TLS decays onto the lower potential surface where the oscillator wave functions bifurcate and relax on timescales $\approx \omega_c ^{-1}$ to the minima of the potential, creating a `cat-like' superposition state.
 The `tunneling' provided by $H_S$ causes the lowest energy states of the system to be super positions of the localized dressed states, split by $\bar{\epsilon}$.
-The last stage of the dynamics is then the bath-induced relaxation ( by emission into the bath) to the lowest of these delocalized states.
-This is particularly slow for strongly super-ohmic baths, as the renormalization reduces the effective energy gap, and we would expect that the energy lost rate would be proportional to $\bar{\epsilon}^s$.
-This also explains the slower damping of the $s=3$ coherence, compared to $s=2$.
+The last stage of the dynamics is then the bath-induced relaxation (by emission into the bath) to the lowest of these delocalized states.
+This is particularly slow for strongly super-Ohmic baths, as the renormalization reduces the effective energy gap, and we would expect that the energy lost rate would be proportional to $\bar{\epsilon}^s$.
+This also explains the slower damping of the $s=3$ coherence, compared to $s=2$. {Related results have very recently been discussed in Ref.~\cite{nacke23}, which presents a comprehensive numerical study of TLS dynamics in the presence of a zero-temperature super-Ohmic bath, albeit from a system-only perspective.
+From these data and analysis of the independent boson model, they identify an inverse timescale $\omega_c$ after which a significant slow down in TLS tunneling dynamics is observed which has a non-monotonic dependence on the bath exponent $s$.
+As super-Ohmic baths are among the most frequently encountered environments in solid state systems, understanding the phenomenology reported in Ref.~\cite{nacke23} in terms of explicit environmental observables would be a very interesting area for future T-TEDOPA studies.}